 The remaining 90% of weapon technicians?
-They serve as logistics and morale supporters of battle elites, on their side, and as easy prey on the other; finally, as firepower multipliers (artillerists and such) on both sides.
-Whether in peace or in war, battle elites do the close-up killing and the rest do the dying.
+They serve as logistics and morale supporters of battle elites, on their side, and as easy prey on the other; finally, as firepower multipliers (artillerists and the like) on both sides.
+Whether in peace or in war, battle elites do the close-up killing and the others do the dying.

 We may split battle elites into two groups.

 · The Dirty Dozen of born warriors, gunmen, bullies and outcasts who often outgrow their aggression with a proper maturity and loving-kindness.